-Data were collected in eight of the NRI plots located in secondary forest: these were all confirmed to be Old Secondary Forest (20-100 years since disturbance, (Medjibe, 2020)).
-The mean AGB change of these plots was 2.83 t/ha/year (U = 55.5%).
+Data were collected in eight of the NRI plots located in secondary forest: these were all confirmed to be Old Secondary Forest (20-100 years since disturbance, (Medjibe, 2020), Workbook Table W17.4).
+The mean AGB change of these plots was 2.83 tdm/ha/year (U = 33.5%).
 This was considered the sequestration rate for Old Secondary Forest (20-100 years since disturbance).

 There were no national data available for sequestration rates in Young Secondary Forest (0-20 years since disturbance).
-Instead, new default values for IPCC were used, following (Requena Suarez et al., 2019).
-The mean AGB change value given for Young Secondary Forest in African tropical rainforest is 7.60 t/ha/year (U= 39.5%).
+Instead, the most recent published values for Young Secondary Forests were used following (Requena Suarez et al., 2019).
+The mean AGB change value given for Young Secondary Forest in African tropical rainforest is 7.60 tdm/ha/year (U= 39.5%).
 This was considered the sequestration rate for Young Secondary Forest (0-20 years since disturbance).